tomshaffner/PiThermalCam/README.md

 ### Usage ###

+#### Pip Library Install ####

+If you install the library via Pip you can follow the usage shown in the examples folder to see usage instructions.

+#### Clone library locally ####
+If you wish to clone the library, execute this clone command:
+`git clone -b master --single-branch https://github.com/tomshaffner/PiThermalCam.git` This clones the code without cloning the pictures for the accompanying article (which take up more space).

+To operate from here:
+1. Copy the icons to your desktop and make executable.

+or
+2.
-Run web_server.py to set up a flask server and strean live video.
+Run pithermalcam/web_server.py to set up a flask server and strean live video.

-Run pi_therm_cam.py to display the video feed onscreen.
+Run pithermalcam/pi_therm_cam.py to display the video feed onscreen.

-Check examples folder for sequential running approaches that are easier to track/follow (i.e. not object-oriented).
+Check sequential_versions folder for sequential running approaches that are easier to track/follow (i.e. not object-oriented).
 These are less robust, but can be easier to understand/track/edit, particularly for those coming from a scientific background.
 Again, refer to the link at top for a detailed discussion.